 In fact, finding a girlfriend – even if you’re shy – is just a goal, and like any other goal it can be accomplished if you educate yourself about the steps you need to take, and then, crucially, execute on those steps.

 Reading this post was a good start—you now know what steps you can take in order to improve your confidence and find potential prospects.

 Now it’s time to execute on the second half of the equation and take action.
 Invest in yourself.
 Bolster your strength and warmth.
 Go where you know like-minded girls will be.
 Join an online dating site.
-Message broadly, with humor and heart.
+And message broadly, with humor and heart.